 A man with a certain set of skills must save his daughter from the criminals who kidnapped her and killed his wife.
-No, it’s not the latest installment in the Taken franchise, its writer/director Chris Sanders’ debut film Nest of Vampires which pits MI5 agent Kit Valentine (Tom Faifoot, Doomsday) against Samuel Archer (Hans Hernke, High Moon, Art of the Dead) and his gang of human traffickers.
+No, it’s not the latest installment in the Taken franchise, it’s writer/director Chris Sanders’ (Demons at Dawn) debut film Nest of Vampires which pits MI5 agent Kit Valentine (Tom Faifoot, Doomsday) against Samuel Archer (Hans Hernke, High Moon, Art of the Dead) and his gang of human traffickers.

 Nest of Vampires opens with a bit of text telling us how wearing Lapis Lazuli allows vampires to go out during the day.
 Then it introduces us to Mario (Jon-Paul Gates, Dragon Kingdom, Scare Attraction), a vampire with an accent that makes Super Mario’s sound legit.
 After Mario kills Kit’s wife and abducts his daughter Anna (Daria Krauzo) Kit’s boss tasks him with taking out the gang, seemingly officially sanctioning his revenge.

 It’s at this point that Nest of Vampires takes what should have been a major reveal and casually turns it into a bit of exposition.
 “If I’d known Kit was one of us I’d have left his family alone.”
 Yes, Kit is a vampire as well.

 What follows is an action film without the action and a horror film without any horror.
 Kit skulks about the small English town that serves the gang’s base not even trying to cover his tracks as he strongarms information out of people.
 Various factions within the vampires and MI5 double-cross each other.
 And Simone (Jet Jandreau, The Last Library) might be able to help Kit if she can be trusted.